 On the other end of the spectrum, the Arlington Police Department allows officers to text or type while driving without restriction.
 Strangely enough, Arlington is the only city in North Texas that bans texting and driving by other motorists.

-If you are injured in an accident with a distracted police officer or other motorist, a personal injury attorney can help you evaluate your legal options and seek compensation for any injuries.
+If you are injured in an accident with a distracted police officer or another motorist, a personal injury attorney can help you evaluate your legal options and seek compensation for any injuries.

 Source: NBC5, "Distractions Lead to Frequent Police Crashes in Texas," Scott Friedman, July 31, 2012.